HOLISTIC PRACTICE STAGE GUIDE

 RELATIONSHIP INFRASTRUCTURE

-Before the first patient arrives is the easiest time to start contact and relationship system habits.
+Before your first patient arrives is the easiest time to start building contact and relationship system habits.
 It will never be easier than this.

-The patient charting system tracks patients.
-A contact and relationship system (CRM) tracks everyone who has ever expressed interest in the practice, not just current patients - prospective patients, referrals, lapsed relationships, follow-ups.
-At pre-launch volume that gap is invisible.
+Your patient charting system tracks patients.
+A contact and relationship system (CRM) tracks everyone who has ever expressed interest in the practice, not just current patients: prospective patients, referrals, lapsed relationships, follow-ups.
+At this volume that gap is invisible.
 By the time the practice is full, it is a pipeline that never existed.

-HPM offers a three-month free trial with configuration support for new practices.
+HPM offers a three-month free trial with configuration support for new practices, including a CRM built to connect with the practice website so inquiries are captured and followed up from the start.
 The point is to establish the habit before volume makes it difficult to build later.

-At this stage, nothing feels broken.
-That is exactly when the structural decisions are cheapest to make and easiest to get right.
-The personal cell number is not a problem yet.
+Right now, nothing feels broken.
+That is exactly when the structural decisions are cheapest and easiest to get right.
+Your personal cell number is not a problem yet.
 The absence of a contact and relationship system is not visible yet.
 The Google Business Profile can wait until things are busier.

-It becomes painful later, when patients are already attached to the improvised version.
+It becomes painful later, when patients are already attached to the improvised version, and changing things means asking them to change with you.

 • the practice is generating modest but real income (roughly 5-15 patients per week)